Inverse cascades of kinetic energy and thermal variance in three-dimensional horizontally extended turbulent convection: Inverse cascade in non-rotating case

-The observations suggest further that the analysis of the cascading process can be disentangled by focusing on two specific subsets of wave vector triads, see also Fig. \ref{fig:4}, in the three-dimensional space: (1) the spectral thermal variance flux $\Pi^{\mathrm{h}}_{\Theta} (k^{\prime\prime}, t)$ due to wave vector triads in the horizontal plane $(k_z = p_z = q_z = 0)$; (2) the spectral thermal variance flux $\Pi^{\mathrm{v}}_{\Theta} (k^{\prime\prime}, t)$ into the vertically homogeneous Fourier modes ($k_{z} = 0$) that results from modes with fully three-dimensional wave vectors ($p_{z} \neq 0$).
-Note that in the latter case $q_{z} = - p_{z} \neq 0$.
-These spectral transfer terms and their counterparts for the three velocity Fourier modes stand for the transfer terms that are responsible for the formation of the horizontally extended supergranule.
-Any of these spectral flux terms sums all transfer interactions up to a horizontal wave number $k''$ -- e.g., for the thermal variance they are given by
+Spectral flux terms sum all such advective transfer interactions up to a wave number $k'$.
+The fact that the supergranule aggregation process is captured by the vertically averaged temperature field (see again Fig. \ref{fig:3}(a)), which in turn corresponds to wave vectors with $k_{z} = 0$, underlines the importance of two-dimensional modes.
+This suggests that the analysis of the cascade process should be disentangled based on the dimensionality of wave vector triads in the three-dimensional space, see Fig. \ref{fig:4} for grouping the triads.
+Two particularly important subsets of spectral fluxes can be derived: (1) the spectral thermal variance flux $\Pi^{\mathrm{h}}_{\Theta} (k_{h}^{\prime}, t)$ due to wave vector triads in the horizontal plane $(k_z = p_z = q_z = 0)$; (2) the spectral thermal variance flux $\Pi^{\mathrm{v}}_{\Theta} (k_{h}^{\prime}, t)$ into the vertically homogeneous Fourier modes ($k_{z} = 0$) that results from an interaction with fully three-dimensional wave vectors ($p_{z} = - q_{z} \neq 0$).
+These corresponding spectral flux terms are given by